New Wine Collective: White Paper

 Small, self-organized communities have the freedom and flexibility to creatively contextualize to any niche community (e.g. Crossfit gyms, gamers, artists, service workers, people with disabilities, etc.) and connect with people through any existing relational network.
 This simple, relational, and non-hierarchical approach to church can make spiritual community accessible to anyone.
 And now, we have the opportunity to make small relational gatherings more meaningful than ever through technology and the connective power of the internet.

 Our strategy: an innovative online platform

-We believe the purpose of all spirituality is to make us more loving for the simple reason that God IS love.
-And if love is the goal, then anyone can do church anywhere!
-Our strategy is to create an online platform that empowers people to co-create and shape their own spiritual communities wherever they are.
-Its purpose is to bring local people together for face to face mutual relationships, spiritual practices, and collaboration for the common good (love, healing, and justice work).
+Our strategy is to create an online platform that empowers people to co-create their own spiritual communities wherever they are.
+Its purpose is to bring local people together for face-to-face mutual relationships, spiritual practices, and collaboration for the common good (love, healing, and justice work).

 In the same way platforms like Airbnb and Uber disrupted traditional industries by making it possible for anyone to become a hotelier or taxi driver, our platform would empower people to do “church” wherever they are without the costly overhead of buildings and paid clergy.
 Most importantly, people will be free to create spiritual community on their own terms (who, what, when, where, and how) while also connecting to a diverse network that shares knowledge, resources, and expertise.